Haastrup88/Continuous-Model-of-a-Ground-Vehicle/README.md

 This model has three states; Horizontal position(x1), vertical position(x2), as well as orientation(x3).
 The inputs were considered; the forward velocity(v1) and angular velocity(v2).

-Below are the differential equations used in the mode which defined the relationship between State, Input, and Output
+Below are the differential equations used in the model which defined the relationship between State, Input, and Output

 x1dot=v1 sin(x3)